The man whose melodies made Madchester move

 Read MoreFrom Punk Anthems to Dance Classics to Britpop.
 The Capital has always produced some brilliant tunes

-Read MoreA review on the latest album by Wunderhorse
+Read MoreA review on the debut album by The Clause

 Read MoreA review on the latest album by Courteeners